Sentinal4D/cellshape/README.md

 - SamplePointCloudData.zip contains a sample dataset of a point cloud of cells in order to test our code.
 - FullData.zip contains 3 plates of point cloud representations of cells for several treatments.
 This data can be used to reproduce our results.
 - Output.zip contains trained model weights and deep learning cell geometric features extracted using these trained models.
-- BinaryCallMasks.zip contains a sample set of binary masks of cells which can be used as input to [`cellshape-helper`](https://github.com/Sentinal4D/cellshape-helper) to test our point cloud generation code.
+- BinaryCellMasks.zip contains a sample set of binary masks of cells which can be used as input to [`cellshape-helper`](https://github.com/Sentinal4D/cellshape-helper) to test our point cloud generation code.

 ### Data structure
 We suggest testing our code on the data contained in `SamplePointCloudData.zip`.
 This data is structured in the following way: